mickenordin/nextcloud-db/proxysql/compose/README.md

 ProxySQL exports a lot of metrics, all visible in the `stats` schema and queryable using any client that uses the MySQL protocol.

-Login as an
+Log in as ProxySQL administrator:

 ```bash
 docker-compose exec nextcloud-proxysql mysql
 ```

-Once logged in, we can query any the following tables to get some monitoring insights:
+Once logged in, we can query any the tables inside `stats` schema to get monitoring insights:

 ```sql
 ProxySQL> SHOW TABLES FROM stats;